shmorri/docs-casa-prod/3.1.4/source/index.md

 - OTP mobile apps (like Google Authenticator, FreeOTP, etc.)
 - Mobile phone numbers that can receive OTPs via SMS
 - Passwords (only if stored in the corresponding Gluu Server's local LDAP.
 Not supported if the passwords are stored in a backend LDAP like AD)

+### Enrollment APIs

+Casa offers APIs for enrolling phone numbers, OTP apps, and Super Gluu devices.
+The APIs can be handy for embedding strong credential enrollment into account registration processes, or elsewhere in an application ecosystem where it might be preferable to enroll strong credentials.

+## Other use cases

+As a user-facing portal, Casa is an ideal place to offer self-service functionalities for other AA-specific action items.
+In addition to authentication, Casa is a good place to offer people the ability to perform:

+- Account linking
+- Request client IDs and secret for application development
+- Request elevated scopes

+These are just a few places where Casa can be useful.

 ## Gluu Server Integration
 Casa is tightly coupled with the [Gluu Server](https://gluu.org/docs/ce) authentication and authorization platform.
 A few important notes: